chantelleverhey/OpenData-SeaIce/README.md

 README

+This repository was created as an exercise for the 5803 Geomatics class at Carleton University.
+The following demostrates the intended outcomes of the Tutorial.

 ## Learning objectives
 - Demonstrate the practicalities of open data (Walking through applying and assessing FAIR principles)
 - Reuse of open sea-ice data extent found through federated system